-People with eczema tend to have dry, itchy and easily irritated skin.
+People with symptoms of eczema tend to have dry, itchy and easily irritated skin.
 This can continue for years and may result in damage to the skin.
 They may have times when their skin is clear and other times when they have rash.

 Patients in any phase can sometimes develop a thickening of skin, called lichenification.
 However, this shows up more frequently in older children and adults than infants.
 In any phase, skin infections by bacteria and viruses can occur.